kaelhuerta/Scaling-Knowledge-Test/testing/first-try.kp/knowledge.md

 ---
-title: This is a Knowledge Template Header
+title: This is the very first trial
 authors:
-- Sally Smarts
-- Wesley Wisdom
+- (Kael Huerta)[kael.huerta@toptal.com]
 tags:
 - knowledge
 - example
+- test
+- test-tag
 created_at: 2016-06-29 00:00:00
-updated_at: 2016-10-26 12:23:34.119582
+updated_at: 2016-10-26 17:07:43.244807
-tldr: This is short description of the content and findings of the post.
+tldr: This is my very first post to try things out.
+Let's see how this works.
 ---

 _NOTE: In the TL,DR, optimize for **clarity** and **comprehensiveness**.
 The goal is to convey the post with the least amount of friction, especially since notebooks require much more scrolling than blog posts.
 Make the reader get a correct understanding of the post's takeaway, and the points supporting that takeaway without having to strain through paragraphs and tons of prose.
 Bullet points are great here, but are up to you.
 Try to avoid academic paper style abstracts._